surya-dev-singh/surya-dev-singh/README.md

 **surya-dev-singh/surya-dev-singh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🏫 I’m doing B.tech in cybersecurity from jain university !!
+- 🏫 I’m doing B.tech in cybersecurity from jain university (Bengalore)!!
 - 🌱 I’m currently learning Pentration testing and read teaming concepts.
 - 👯 I’m looking to collaborate on Security and red teaming projects.
 - 💬 Ask me about cybersecurity ✌️